 Task 5: Model Sensitivity Studies

-HyperFACETS will develop a deeper understanding of intersectoral dynamics (those at the atmosphere-water-energy-land interface), the interplay between global and regional climate forcings and implications for key aspects of energy supply using climate simulations conducted at a range of spatial scales for scenarios of changing land use, irrigation and energy mix.
+HyperFACETS will develop a deeper understanding of intersectoral dynamics (those at the atmosphere-water-energy-land interface), the interplay between global and regional climate forcings and implications for key aspects of energy supply using Earth system simulations conducted at a range of spatial scales for scenarios of changing land use, irrigation and energy mix.